utiso/dorkbot/README.md

   Searches commoncrawl.org crawl data

-  domain DOMAIN       pull all results for given domain or subdomain index INDEX         search a specific index, e.g. CC-MAIN-2019-22 (default: latest) filter FILTER       query filter to apply to the search retries RETRIES     number of times to retry fetching results on error threads THREADS     number of concurrent requests to commoncrawl.org
+  domain DOMAIN       pull all results for given domain or subdomain index INDEX         search a specific index filter FILTER       query filter to apply to the search page-size PAGE_SIZE number of results to request per page
 </pre>

 ### google_api ###